swipswaps/devenv/docs/INSTALLATION_LINUX.md

 It is almost always a very bad idea to simply curl a bash script into a pipe and run it from the internet, but you **can** do that if you'd like.
-You should **always** read through scripts you download from the internet, and this intaller is no exception.
+You should **always** read through scripts you download from the internet, and this installer is no exception.

 1. Clone down the Devenv repository from `git@gitlab.com:devenv-app/devenv.git`
 2. Navigate into the repository directory via `cd devenv`